Open Timestamps: Leveraging Bitcoin's Security For All Data

 You can never trust Alice and Bob not to lie about coffee.

-Well, or you’re not even trusting Alice or Bob because this email just comes out of nowhere.
+You’re not even trusting Alice or Bob because this email just comes out of nowhere.
 It wasn’t given to you by Alice or by Bob.

-Yeah, I’m just saying I don’t trust Alice and Bob’s words for whether or not they had coffee together.
+I’m just saying I don’t trust Alice and Bob’s words for whether or not they had coffee together.

 That’s true.

 Well, it doesn’t prove whether they actually drank coffee, right?
 It just proves that Alice asked Bob for coffee.
-I’ll settle for that.

-Spam and Fishing
+Spam and Phishing

-Okay, so the nice thing is we have this problem called spam and phishing, you know, basically fake emails pretending to be somebody else.
+Okay, so the nice thing is we have this problem called spam and phishing, basically fake emails pretending to be somebody else.
 And the way that is partially solved is that mail servers can sign emails for you.
 So you don’t have to use PGP yourself, although of course you should, but the mail server will say, okay, this email goes to this person and here’s the signature, basically testifying to that.
 And Gmail does that standard.

 Right.
 So they have a special key to do that.